IBM/dbb/Pipeline/CreateUCDComponentVersion/README.md

 ## Processing flow
 - Read command line parameters
 - Read DBB's BuildReport.json from the pipeline work directory
-- Parse and extract build output information from ExecuteRecords
+- Parse and extract build output information of records of type *ExecuteRecord* and *CopyToPDSRecord*
 - Optionally adds generic PropertyRecords, which are linked to the buildfile
 - Generates shiplist.xml file
 - Invokes buztool.sh on USS with the generated options